Founding Fathers of Hypnosis

 Pierre Janet (1859–1947) reported studies on a hypnotic subject in 1882.
 Charcot subsequently appointed him director of the psychological laboratory at the Salpetriere in 1889, after Janet completed his doctorate in philosophy, which dealt with psychological Automatism.
 In 1898, Janet was appointed psychology lecturer at the Sorbonne, and in 1902 became chair of experimental and comparative psychology at the College de France.
 Janet reconciled elements of his views with those of Bernheim and his followers, developing his own sophisticated hypnotic psychotherapy based upon the concept of psychological dissociation, which, at the turn of the century, rivalled Freud's attempt to provide a more comprehensive theory of psychotherapy.

-Sigmund Freud, the founder of psychoanalysis, studied hypnotism at Paris school and briefly visited the Nancy school.
+Sigmund Freud, the founder of psychoanalysis, studied hypnotism at the Paris school and briefly visited the Nancy school.

 At first, Sigmund Freud was an enthusiastic proponent of hypnotherapy and soon began to emphasise hypnotic regression and ab reaction (catharsis) as therapeutic methods.
 He wrote a favourable encyclopedia article on hypnotism, translated one of Bernheim's works into German, and published an influential series of case studies with his colleague Joseph Breuer entitled Studies on Hysteria (1895).
 This became the founding text of the subsequent tradition known as "hypno-analysis" or "regression hypnotherapy."